Intoxication Procedure

 Specimens

 The sample is sent to the Medical Bureau of Safety as soon as practicable.
 The Bureau is an independent agency which certifies the specimens.
-The Bureau analyses the sample and determine the blood alcohol concentration or drug concentration and certify the position to An Garda Siochana.
+The Bureau analyses the sample and determines the blood alcohol concentration or drug concentration and certifies the position to An Garda Siochana.

 Attempted Frustration